 How to Choose your First King

-But remember that the political nation of Israel had been run by priests making the laws and a military commander fighting the wars.
+But remember that the political nation of Israel had been run by Aaron and the priests making the laws and a military commander fighting the wars after Moses died.
 Eventually, though, the people demand a king to be like the other nations.
 The priests were immediately against it.
-Having an actual king meant their would be queens, foreign and domestic, and daughters of kings, sons with queen mothers, and royal arrogant women with no end of evil doings.
+Having an actual king meant there would be queens, foreign and domestic, and daughters of kings, sons with queen mothers, and royal arrogant women with no end of evil doings.

 Now Eli the priest sat upon a seat by a post of the temple of the Lord.
 And Hannah was in bitterness of soul, and prayed unto the Lord, and wept sore.
 And she vowed a vow, and said, O Lord of hosts, if thou wilt indeed look on the affliction of thine handmaid, and remember me, and not forget thine handmaid, but wilt give unto thine handmaid a man child, then I will give him unto the Lord all the days of his life, and there shall no razor come upon his head.
 (First Book of Samuel I:6-11)